 If you haven’t heard about the opioid crisis by now, you are certainly out of the loop.
 This serious epidemic is a huge problem.
 More people than ever are hooked on these dangerous and powerful substances.

-This over prescription of opioids in America has led to a crisis.
+This over-prescription of opioids in America has led to a crisis.
 How bad is this crisis?
 Well, over seventeen thousand people died from prescription opioid overdoes in the US in 2016 alone.

 People are hooked on these drugs, damaging their health and in many cases resulting in death.
-In addition, people tend to move on to even harder drugs when they can no longer get their fix from their prescription.
+Also, people tend to move on to even harder drugs when they can no longer get their fix from their prescription.
 This makes them turn to even more dangerous substances like heroin, fentanyl, and more.

 When states pass legalization laws and open dispensaries, the rate of opioid doses and prescriptions drops tremendously.

-In fact, researchers at the University of Kentucky concluded: “The potential of marijuana liberalisation to reduce the use and consequences of prescription opioids among Medicaid enrollees deserves consideration during the policy discussions about marijuana reform and the opioid epidemic.”
+In fact, researchers at the University of Kentucky concluded: “The potential of marijuana liberalization to reduce the use and consequences of prescription opioids among Medicaid enrollees deserves consideration during the policy discussions about marijuana reform and the opioid epidemic.”

 Well, a lot of Americans suffer from a lot of different diseases and conditions.
-But cannabis has great therapeutic properties, including anti inflammation, anti oxidant, and even pain relief properties as well.

 High at work?
 Employers prepare for the legalization of medical weed

-As more and more states pass laws to allow medicinal or recreational cannabis, employers and work places have to figure out how to handle this new development.
+As more and more states pass laws to allow medicinal or recreational cannabis, employers and workplaces have to figure out how to handle this new development.

 As the laws expand, you can expect to see more and more stories about how to handle this.
 Of course, people know that you can’t do things like drink alcohol or smoke marijuana at work.
-But medicinal marijuana is not in the same category as those things.
+However, medicinal marijuana is not in the same category as those things.

 So how will this all pan out?
 Will you be able to show up high to work?
-Will you have to rely on CBD marijuana only to get you through the work week?
+Will you have to rely on CBD marijuana only to get you through the workweek?
 Only time will tell.

 Federal prosecutors won’t go after “small marijuana cases,” according to Attorney General Jeff Sessions